FabianoEger/tago-documentation/dashboard.rst

 Under the **advanced options**, you'll find the :ref:`timezone <widget-time>` selector and a few specific options:

-**Maximum number of points to be displayed**: this option will help you to filter exactly the amount of data you need, while it still keeps the mostly recent.
+**Maximum number of points to be displayed**: this option will help you to filter exactly the amount of data you need, while it still keeps showing the most recent ones.

 **Group the samples by**: by default, the X axis of the chart will be the time of the values.
 But, sometimes you need to group your data through the X axis even if they don't have the exactly same time, in that cases you must make use of a :ref:`serie <concepts-serie>`.